 You can find dozens of softwares that will allow you to record your Skype call, feel free to explore the web to find the one that meets your needs if the three options above aren’t enough.

-Here you can see the second downside of using Skype to record your podcast… To have the best audio quality, you can’t just use Skype, and even if it doesn’t cost that much and probably won’t alarm your bank, we understand it might stop you from choosing this option.
+Here you can see the second downside of using Skype as a podcast recording software… To have the best audio quality, you can’t just use Skype, and even if it doesn’t cost that much and probably won’t alarm your bank, we understand it might stop you from choosing this option.

 Is Skype the only remote option to record remotely ?